marespopa/marespopa/app/_posts/perfection.md

 ---

 title: 'Embracing Imperfection: The Value of Shipping Code Quickly'
 date: '2023-05-18'
-description: "In the world of software development, perfection can hinder progress.
-Let's explore the concept of fail fast and see why shipping code quickly is better than shipping perfect code."
+description: `In the world of software development, perfection can hinder progress.
+Let's explore the concept of fail fast and see why shipping code quickly is better than shipping perfect code.`
----
+--

 # Embracing Imperfection: The Value of Shipping Code Quickly